Is it worth getting a lawyer for a Fair Trading prosecution?

 We can assist in several ways.

 - As Fair Trading defence lawyers, we can examine the law.
 It may be that Fair Trading have incorrectly charged you or that you have a defence under law.
-If there is a loophole then we will find it.
+If there is a loophole in the case then we will find it.

 - We can examine the evidence.
 It may be that the evidence as a whole demonstrates your innocence or reveals a defence.
 It may be that the evidence is insufficient to prove any offence against you.

 - We can negotiate before court.
 It is common in Fair Trading prosecutions for an outcome to be negotiated before court.
 This saves everyone money and with one of our lawyers negotiating for you the fine will be much less than if you did it yourself.

 - We can ensure that if you are penalised in court that it is the lowest penalty possible.